ToscaLab/tosca/ascot-esp32c3/README.md

 [![LICENSE][license badge]][license]

-A Rust library to create an `Ascot` firmware for an `ESP32-C3` board.
+A Rust library crate to create `Ascot` firmware for `ESP32-C3` boards.

 It provides some APIs to connect the board to a router through Wi-Fi, configure and run an HTTP server with some of the implemented discovery service.